scinta2/CSC213.SP25/lab2/README.md

 # 2) Set a working directory for your app (optional, but good practice)
 WORKDIR /app

-# 3) Copy your Java source files (or compiled .class / .jar files) into the container
+# 3) Copy your Java source file into the container
 << YOU FIGURE OUT THE CODE! >>

-# 4) Example: If you're copying .java files, compile them
+# 4) Compile your Java source code
 << YOU FIGURE OUT THE CODE! >>

-# 5) Define the default command to run your compiled program
+# 5) Define the default command to run your compiled program.
 << YOU FIGURE OUT THE CODE! >>
 ```